StarbirdTech/AI-Blueprints/README.md

 ### Image Generation with Stable Diffusion

 This notebook performs image generation inference using the Stable Diffusion architecture, with support for both standard and DreamBooth fine-tuned models.
-It loads configuration and secrets from YAML files, enables local or deployed inference execution, and calculates custom image quality metrics such as entropy and complexity.
+It loads configuration and secrets from YAML files, enables local or deployed inference execution, and calculates custom image quality metrics, such as entropy and complexity.
 The pipeline is modular, supports Hugging Face model loading, and integrates with PromptQuality for evaluation and tracking.

 ### Text Generation with LangChain

 This notebook implements a full Retrieval-Augmented Generation (RAG) pipeline for automatically generating a scientific presentation script.
 It integrates paper retrieval from arXiv, text extraction and chunking, embedding generation with HuggingFace, vector storage with ChromaDB, and context-aware generation using LLMs.
-It also integrates Galileo Prompt Quality for evaluation and logging, and supports multi-source model loading including local Llama.cpp, HuggingFace-hosted, and HuggingFace-cloud models like Mistral or DeepSeek.
+It also integrates Galileo Prompt Quality for evaluation and logging, and supports multi-source model loading, including local Llama.cpp, HuggingFace-hosted, and HuggingFace-cloud models like Mistral or DeepSeek.

 ### Text Summarization with LangChain